Jon Singleton (baseball)

-Jonathan Lee Singleton (born September 18, 1991) is an American professional baseball first baseman in the Milwaukee Brewers organization.
-He has played in Major League Baseball (MLB) for the Houston Astros in 2014 and 2015.
+Jonathan Lee Singleton (born September 18, 1991) is an American professional baseball first baseman who is a free agent.
+He has previously played in Major League Baseball (MLB) for the Houston Astros and Milwaukee Brewers.

-After growing up in Long Beach, California, Singleton was drafted by the Philadelphia Phillies in 2009.
+Singleton grew up in Long Beach, California, and was drafted by the Philadelphia Phillies in 2009.
 He was one of several prospects traded to the Astros in exchange for Hunter Pence in 2011.
-He signed a $10 million contract with the Astros before making his major league debut in 2014, but he struggled, last playing for the Astros in 2015 before they relegated him to the minor leagues and releasing him in 2018.
+He signed a $10 million contract with the Astros before making his MLB debut in 2014, but he struggled, last playing for the Astros in 2015 before they relegated him to the minor leagues and released him in 2018.

+After playing in the Mexican League, Singleton signed a minor league contract with the Brewers, for whom he returned to the major leagues in 2023.

 Early life

 Singleton played baseball at Millikan High School in Long Beach, California.
-He committed to play at California State University, Long Beach a few months before the 2009 Major League Baseball Draft.
+He committed to play at California State University, Long Beach a few months before the 2009 Major League Baseball draft.

 Career

 Philadelphia Phillies

-The Philadelphia Phillies selected Singleton in the eighth round of the 2009 MLB Draft.
-He had been projected for selection as high as the second round of the draft, but his senior year statistics caused him to fall a few rounds.
+The Philadelphia Phillies drafted Singleton in the eighth round, with the 257th overall selection, of the 2009 Major League Baseball draft.
+He had been projected for selection as high as the second round of the draft, but his senior year statistics caused him to fall.
 Singleton reported to the Gulf Coast League Phillies, where he played 31 minor league games that year.
-He spent 2010 with the Class A Lakewood BlueClaws, where he hit for a .290 batting average, 14 home runs and 77 runs batted in (RBIs).
+He spent 2010 with the Single-A Lakewood BlueClaws, where he hit for a .290 batting average, 14 home runs and 77 runs batted in (RBI).

 Prior to the 2011 season, Singleton was considered the Phillies' second best prospect by Baseball America.